 Is the so-called "Confederate flag" racist"?
 Sadly, those who are trying to lower this flag are, at best, doing nothing to combat racism and are, at worst, trivializing true racism.

 Israel has both a president and a prime minister.
-In this essay I explain the difference between these two positions?
+Why?
+What is the difference between these two positions?
 Here's what you need to know.

 Those that offer a theistic explanation for first causes are often accused of engaging in a type of reasoning characterized as "God of the Gaps."
 I explain why this accusation is unwarranted.